HowToDoInJava

 B

-Let’s identify few differences between both version of maps so that we can decide which one to choose in which condition.
+Let’s identify a few differences between both versions of maps so that we can decide which one to choose in which condition.

-1. Multiple threads can add/remove key-value pairs from ConcurrentHashMap, while only one thread is allowed to make change in case of SynchronizedHashMap.
-This results higher degree of concurrency in ConcurrentHashMap.
+• Multiple threads can add/remove key-value pairs from ConcurrentHashMap, while only one thread can change in the case of SynchronizedHashMap.
+This results in a higher degree of concurrency in ConcurrentHashMap.

-2. No need to lock the map to read a value in ConcurrentHashMap.
-A retrieval operation will return the value inserted by the most recent completed insert operation.
-A lock is required for read operation too in SynchronizedHashMap.
+• No need to lock the map to read a value in ConcurrentHashMap.
+A retrieval operation will return the value inserted by the most recently completed insert operation.
+A lock is required for the read operation, too, in SynchronizedHashMap.

-3. ConcurrentHashMap doesn’t throw a ConcurrentModificationException if one thread tries to modify it while another is iterating over it.
-The iterator reflects the state of the map at the time of it’s creation.
-SynchronizedHashMap returns Iterator, which fails-fast on concurrent modification.
+• ConcurrentHashMap does not throw a ConcurrentModificationException if one thread tries to modify it while another is iterating over it.
+The iterator reflects the state of the map at the time of its creation.
+SynchronizedHashMap returns Iterator, which fails fast on concurrent modification.

 Drop me your questions related to synchronizing a hashmap in Java.